Urartian language: Classification

-Urartian is an ergative, agglutinative language, which belongs to the Hurro-Urartian family, whose only other known member is Hurrian.
+Urartian is an ergative, agglutinative language, which belongs to the Hurro-Urartian family, whose only other known member is Hurrian, a language spoken in Eastern Anatolia, Northern Levant, Upper Mesopotamia and Northwestern Ancient Iran.
 It survives in many cuneiform inscriptions found in the territory of the Kingdom of Urartu.
 There have been claims of a separate autochthonous script of "Urartian hieroglyphs" but they remain unsubstantiated.

-Urartian is closely related to Hurrian, a somewhat better documented language attested for an earlier, non-overlapping period, approximately from 2000 BCE to 1200 BCE, written by native speakers until about 1350 BCE.
-The two languages must have developed quite independently from approximately 2000 BCE onwards.
+Urartian is closely related to Hurrian, a somewhat better documented language attested for an earlier, non-overlapping period, approximately from 2000 BCE to 1200 BCE, written by native speakers until about 1350 BCE before the Hurrian empire was destroyed by the Middle Assyrian Empire.
+The two related languages must have developed quite independently from approximately 2000 BCE onwards.
 Although Urartian is not a direct continuation of any of the attested dialects of Hurrian, many of its features are best explained as innovative developments with respect to Hurrian as it is known from the preceding millennium.
 The closeness holds especially true of the so-called Old Hurrian dialect, known above all from Hurro-Hittite bilingual texts.

 The external connections of the Hurro-Urartian languages are disputed.
-There exist various proposals for a genetic relationship to other language families, e.g. Northeast Caucasian languages, Indo-European languages, or Kartvelian languages, but none of these are generally accepted.
+There exist various proposals for a genetic relationship to other language families, e.g. Northeast Caucasian languages, Indo-European languages, or Kartvelian languages, but none of these are generally accepted, and Hurro-Urartian is considered to be an independent language family.

-Indo-European, namely Armenian and Anatolian, as well as Iranian and possibly Paleo-Balkan, etymologies have been proposed for many Urartian personal and topographic names, such as the names of kings Arame and Argishti, regions such as Diauehi and Uelikulqi, cities such as Arzashkun, geographical features like the Arșania River, as well as some Urartian vocabulary and grammar.
-Surviving texts of the language are written in a variant of the cuneiform script called Neo-Assyrian.
+Indo-European, namely Armenian and Anatolian, as well as Iranian and possibly Paleo-Balkan, etymologies have been proposed for many Urartian personal and topographic names, such as the names of kings Arame and Argishti, regions such as Diauehi and Uelikulqi, cities such as Arzashkun, geographical features like the Arșania River, as well as some Urartian vocabulary and grammar, however this is likely to be due to lexical borrowing by later arriving Indo-European speakers.
+Surviving texts of the language are written in a variant of the Assyrian Cuneiform script called Neo-Assyrian.
 Comparison: